FlowWest/va-feather-river-analysis/README.md

 ## analysis

-This analysis is actively in progress and occuring on branches.
+This analysis is actively in progress and occurring on branches.

 - [mini-snorkel branch](https://github.com/FlowWest/va-feather-river-analysis/tree/mini-snorkel) contains logistic regression analysis using the mini-snorkel dataset